 - Sterilization of treatment areas and equipment

-Our current Medical Assistant program includes this Patient Care Technician component.
+Our current Medical Assistant program includes this Patient Care Technician training component.

 What is the Job Outlook for Patient Care Technicians?